blue-luke/ckad-exercises/a.core_concepts.md

 ### Get nginx pod's ip created in previous step, use a temp busybox image to wget its '/'

+Temporary pod command single line

+RETURN TO - interesting stuff here, in one line

 <details><summary>show</summary>
 <p>